CostBench: Evaluating Multi-Turn Cost-Optimal Planning and Adaptation in Dynamic Environments for LLM Tool-Use Agents: Abstract

 \section{Abstract}

 Current evaluations of Large Language Model (LLM) agents primarily emphasize task completion, often overlooking resource efficiency and adaptability.
 This neglects a crucial capability: agents’ ability to devise and adjust cost-optimal plans in response to changing environments.
 To bridge this gap, we introduce \CB{}, a scalable, cost-centric benchmark designed to evaluate agents’ economic reasoning and replanning abilities.
 Situated in the travel-planning domain, \cb{} comprises tasks solvable via multiple sequences of atomic and composite tools with diverse, customizable costs.
-It also supports four types of dynamic blocking events, such as tool failures and cost changes, to simulate real-world unpredictability and necessitate agents to adapt in real time.
-Evaluating leading open-sourced and proprietary models on \cb{} reveals a substantial gap in cost-aware planning: agents frequently fail to identify cost-optimal solutions in static settings, with even \textit{GPT-5} achieving less than 75\% exact match rate on the hardest tasks, and performance further dropping by around 40\% under dynamic conditions.
-By diagnosing these weaknesses, \cb{} lays the groundwork for developing future agents that are both economically rational and robust.\footnote{Our code is publicly available at \url{https://github.com/JiayuJeff/CostBench}.}
+It also supports four types of dynamic blocking events, such as tool failures and cost changes, to simulate real-world unpredictability and require agents to adapt in real time.
+Evaluating leading open-sourced and proprietary models on \cb{} reveals a substantial gap in cost-aware planning: agents frequently fail to identify cost-optimal solutions in static settings, with even \textit{GPT-5} achieving less than 75\% exact match rate on the hardest tasks, and performance further drops significantly under dynamic conditions.
+By diagnosing these weaknesses, \cb{} lays the groundwork for developing future agents that are both economically rational and robust.\footnote{$\dagger$ denotes corresponding author.}